heyLu/w/introducing-quickstart.md

 # Introducing quickstart

 Hello Internet, I'd like to introduce you to `qst`.
-It's pronounced "quickstart" and it's a tool that lets you get startet with projects quickly.
+It's pronounced "quickstart" and it's a tool that lets you get started with projects quickly.

 When learning a new language it's often not clear how to actually run